edakahveci/story_plots_challenge/README.md

 Welcome to the "Story plots" challenge!

-Here's a list of 112,937 plots extracted from wikipedia: https://drive.google.com/uc?export=download&id=1JsORDo4i58m7z6uCpINtiixWmQWC2R-8
+Here's a list of 112,937 plots extracted from wikipedia: https://drive.google.com/uc?export=download&id=1JsORDo4i58m7z6uCpINtiixWmQWC2R-8.

-Your challenge is to programmatically label plots having a female protagonist.
 The titles of the plots are included as well.

+Your challenge is to: programmatically label plots having a female protagonist.

-What we are interested in is how you approach a simple yet complex natural language processing task;
+What we are interested in is how you approach a simple yet complex natural language processing task:
 * Protagonist: The leading character in a story, play, or film, usually the hero or heroine (Oxford dictionary);
 * "Female" naturally refers to female identifying person;
+* Many plots have multiple protagonist, many no protagonist at all;
 * There is no minimum number or percentage of plots that you must identify;
-* There is also no single, true way to solve it.
-Many plots have multiple protagonist, many no protagonist at all;
+* There is also no single, true way to solve it;
 * You can add comments in code, as notebook markdown, however you desire;
 * Multiple solutions and approaches are accepted and welcomed.